rahlk/map-my-citations/README.md

 # Map My Citations

-Map my citations create a annotated map and summary files of all your citations obtained from your Google Scholar page.
+Map your citations create a annotated map and summary files of all your citations obtained from your Google Scholar page.

 ## Prerequisites
 - Create an account at https://serpapi.com/ to search through Google Scholar